Beas City

+Beas railway station is located on the boundaries of beas.
+And Budha Theh is a census town in Baba Bakala tehsil of Amritsar district.

 Geography

 Beas is centered (approx.) at 31°31′00″N 75°17′20″E. It is located on the G.T.
 Road (from Kolkata to Afghanistan), in the Amritsar district in Punjab state of India.
 The nearest city is Kapurthala (24 km) to the southwest.
 The holy and historical city of the Amritsar (41 km) lies to its northwest, and Jalandhar (38 km) is situated to its southeast.

 Radha Soami Satsang Beas

 The headquarters of Radha Soami Satsang Beas is located just north of Beas town.
 The town is known as Dera Baba Jaimal Singh and is located in the east.

 Every year, millions of Radha Soami followers travel to Beas to attend satsangs (discourses) often held at the Dera for weeks at a time.

 Furthermore, there is also the Maharaj Sawan Singh Charitable Hospital, which was constructed in the 1980s by the Maharaj Jagat Singh Medical Relief Society.
 Since its inauguration, it has served countless patients free of cost.
 It is located in the center of beas town on the G.T.
 Road.